 If you want to make a milder version of the salsa, use mild Peppadew or cherry peppers in place of the hot versions that we use here.

 Seasoning the Mahi Mahi Fish Tacos

-The seasoning for the fish tacos is pretty simple to make and only requires a few ingredients.
+The seasoning for the mahi mahi fish tacos is pretty simple to make and only requires a few ingredients.
 Combine the corn starch, black pepper, sweet paprika, cumin, cayenne pepper and salt in a small bowl and mix to combine.

 Cut the Mahi Mahi fillets into chunks and season generously with the spice mix.

 After coating the fish, allow the fish to sit on a wire rack for a few minutes before you begin cooking.
 This helps the seasoning adhere to the surface and prepare for cooking.

 Cooking the Mahi Mahi Fish Tacos on your Griddle or Flat Top

 These spicy fish tacos are so easy to make on your favorite flat top like a Blackstone or Cooking Steel.
 Preheat your griddle to medium heat, about 350 degrees.
 Make sure that the surface of your flat top or Blackstone is well oiled.
 Cooking over medium heat helps to cook the fish chunks evenly and prevent overcooking, which can result in dry fish.

 For this recipe we chose to use our Cooking Steel griddle on our stove top, but this recipe works great cooked on a griddle on you grill as well, for a little added smoky flavor.
 The fish taco recipe can also be made in a cast iron skillet if needed.